mrMasly/meteor-files/README.md

 ```
 Options
 - **field** - The field of the document in which the file will be stored
-- **dir** - Path to the directory for storing files (if it starts with "/" - that way will be considered relative to the project directory.
-It is recommended to store files outside the meteor-project, as in the example above)
+- **dir** - Path to the directory for storing files (relative from project directory.
+It is recommended to store files outside the meteor project directory, as in the example above)
 - **url** - Url, which will be automatically generated for files.
 Meteor will link this url to the file directory.
 You can specify a url with '//' - for example, if you want to distribute files using Nginx
 - **stores** - Storage for files.
 The original file will be saved in 'stores.original'.
 By specifying Other stores - you can pass a function - what to do with the files before saving or the array [width, height] - for images resize